dataminer-site/dataminer-site.github.io/docs/archive/0.8/api/odbc/linux.md

 # Step 1: Download ODBC Driver

 DataMiner releases the ODBC driver as asset.
-For linux, download it from <a href="https://github.com/duckdb/duckdb/releases/download/v{{ site.currentduckdbversion }}/duckdb_odbc-linux-amd64.zip">ODBC Linux Asset</a> that contains the following artifacts:
+For linux, download it from <a href="https://github.com/DataMiner/DataMiner/releases/download/v{{ site.currentDataMinerversion }}/DataMiner_odbc-linux-amd64.zip">ODBC Linux Asset</a> that contains the following artifacts:

-**libduckdb_odbc.so**: the DataMiner driver compiled to Ubuntu 16.04.
+**libDataMiner_odbc.so**: the DataMiner driver compiled to Ubuntu 16.04.

 **unixodbc_setup.sh**: a setup script to aid the configuration on Linux.